PRINTING / PRINTMAKING:

 Monotype:

-A one-off print – a unique impression printed off glass, perspex, metal or any other smooth flat surface.
-Typically, the artist makes a drawing in printing ink onto a smooth slab of perspex.
-When the drawing is complete and before the ink has time to dry, she lays a sheet of paper on top of the wet ink and transfers the image from perspex to paper by carefully rubbing the back of the paper with a spoon.
+A one-off print – a unique, unrepeatable impression printed off glass, perspex, metal or any other smooth flat surface.
+The artist makes a drawing in printing ink onto a smooth flat surface (such as a glass inking slab).
+When the drawing is complete and before the ink has time to dry, she lays a sheet of paper on top of the wet ink and transfers the image to paper by carefully rubbing the back of the paper with a spoon.
+Alternatively, in another monotype method, the artist rolls out printing ink on the inking slab, lays a piece of paper onto it and then makes a drawing in pencil on the back of the paper.
+The pressure of the pencil transfers the wet printing ink onto the other side of the paper to create a unique printed result.

 Limited Edition: